richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

 <img src="http://richardstartin.uk/wp-content/uploads/2018/01/Plot-54.png" alt="" width="1096" height="615" class="size-full wp-image-10237" />

-The loop in question is vectorised, which can be disabled by setting <code language="java">-XX:-UseSuperWord</code>.
+The loop in question is vectorised, which can be disabled by setting `-XX:-UseSuperWord`.
 Doing so is revealing, because the trend is still present but it is dampened to the extent it could be waved away as noise:

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">